Hong Kong leader 'fully welcomes' proposed electoral changes - WTMJ

 Associated Press

-HONG KONG (AP) — Hong Kong leader Carrie Lam said Monday the city’s government “fully welcomes” changes to the city’s electoral system that will substantially increase central government control over Hong Kong politics and exclude Beijing’s critics.
+HONG KONG (AP) — Hong Kong leader Carrie Lam on Monday said the city’s government “fully welcomes” changes to the city’s electoral system that will substantially increase central government control over Hong Kong politics and exclude critics of Beijing.

-“There are loopholes in the electoral systems, there are also flaws in the systems in Hong Kong,” Lam said at a news conference after she returned from the meeting in Beijing.
+“There are loopholes in the electoral systems, there are also flaws in the systems in Hong Kong,” Lam said at a news conference after she returned from the National People’s Congress in Beijing.
 “I fully understand that this is not a matter that can be addressed entirely by the government.”

 “I’m glad that the central authorities have, again, exercised its constitutional powers to help address this problem for Hong Kong,” she said.